 Before You Move

-Getting a head start on important administrative tasks before moving day can save time and help prevent overlooked details later.
+Getting a head start on important administrative tasks before moving day can save time and prevent overlooked details later.

 - Inform your current suppliers of your move date for gas, electricity, water, broadband, and council tax.